United States abortion protests (2022–present): West

+2022

 California saw protests in multiple cities in the Bay Area, including Oakland, San Jose, San Mateo, and San Francisco.
 Los Angeles saw protests in both Downtown and Hollywood.
 Other protests occurred in San Luis Obispo and the California State Capitol in Sacramento.
 On June 25, former child actress Jodie Sweetin (Full House) was thrown to the ground by police while protesting on a ramp of the 101 Freeway in Los Angeles.
 On July 28, two veterans were arrested in Los Angeles after chaining themselves to a lamppost in support of abortion rights.
 On July 30, 13 people were arrested and 8 people charged with vandalism following an abortion rights protest in Riverside.
 On August 27, several people were arrested after anti-abortion protesters clashed with abortion rights protesters at a Straight pride rally in Modesto.
 On September 3, three people were arrested after anti-abortion protesters clashed with abortion rights protesters in Hollywood.

 In San Diego County, protestors attended a candlelight vigil in Waterfront Park; others marched through downtown San Diego on June 24.
 The Times of San Diego counted up to 200 more protesting on June 25.
 Dozens protested outside Escondido City Hall in San Diego County.
 Santee saw a protest on June 27.

 A protest was held outside the Colorado State Capitol in Denver.

 A protest was held in Boise, Idaho outside city hall.

 In Montana, several protests and marches were held across the state in late June and early July, including in the state capital of Helena where more than a thousand protestors gathered.
 Other protests were held in Bozeman, Missoula, Billings, and Great Falls.

+In Nevada, hundreds of abortion rights protestors rallied at the U.S. District Courthouse in Reno on June 24 and over the weekend.
+Hundreds of abortion rights protestors also rallied at the U.S. Courthouse in Las Vegas on June 24.

+In New Mexico, hundreds of abortion rights protesters rallied in Albuquerque.

 KGW counted at least 2,000 who gathered for a protest in Downtown Portland, Oregon.
 10 people were arrested at a June 24 protest in Eugene.

 Protesters demonstrated outside the Utah State Capitol in Salt Lake City on June 24.
 Protests were also held in Provo on June 25.

 In Wyoming, dozens of abortion rights protestors rallied and marched outside the state's only clinic offering abortion services in Casper.

 In Washington, thousands of people protested in Spokane, Westland Park and Downtown Seattle.

+2023

+In Santa Monica, California on May 13, anti-abortion protesters clashed with abortion rights protesters and the two groups were physically separated by police.

+2024

+On October 12, an abortion rights protest supporting 2024 Montana Initiative 128 was held in Helena, Montana at the Montana State Capitol.

+On November 7, 8 and 9, hundreds attended anti-Trump rallies in Denver, Seattle and Portland, Oregon.